Global Leaders React To Shooting At White House Correspondents' Dinner

-Global leaders are condemning the shooting incident at the White House Correspondents' Dinner, emphasising that political violence has no place in a democratic society and expressing relief that President Trump and other officials are safe.
+Following a shooting at the White House Correspondents' Dinner, world leaders are united in condemning political violence and expressing relief that President Trump and other officials are safe.

 Key Points